ariel-research/budget-survey/README.md

 from .new_strategy import NewStrategy StrategyRegistry.register(NewStrategy)
 ```

+Each strategy can define its own table columns for displaying survey response statistics by implementing the `get_table_columns()` method.
+This allows the system to dynamically generate strategy-specific tables based on the strategy used for each survey.

 For examples of how to configure surveys to use different strategies, see the [Adding or Modifying Surveys](#adding-or-modifying-surveys) section.